waichee/pyspark-ipython-notebook/README.md

 This is a brief notes on setting up environments for running pyspark via ipython notebook with Spark v1.4.1.
 The steps detailed are with running standalone spark on a single node.
-You could use the ec2 script for running on Amazon EC2, or directly create the EMR job and select Spark as an add-on via AWS Web console.
+If you wish to run on amazon clusters, there’s the spark’s ec2 script for running on Amazon EC2, or directly create the EMR job and select Spark as an add-on via AWS Web console.